mathewsrc/ETL-Chicago-Cafe-Permits/README.md

 ## Exploring datasets

 You can explore some datasets by using this notebook: [gov_etl.ipynb](https://github.com/mathewsrc/Streamlined-ETL-Process-Unleashing-Polars-Dataprep-and-Airflow/blob/master/notebooks/gov_etl.ipynb)
-You can explore some datasets by using this notebook: [gov_etl.ipynb](https://github.com/mathewsrc/Streamlined-ETL-Process-Unleashing-Polars-Dataprep-and-Airflow/blob/master/notebooks/gov_etl.ipynb)

-Below you can see some images of it:
 Below you can see some images of it:

 Fetching datasets<br/>